The 5 Biggest Mistakes in College Admissions Essays

 Your college admissions essay is probably unlike anything you’ve ever written.
 What other class or context has demanded you compose a self-actualizing, authentic piece of prose that also subtly “markets” your life experience?
 The admissions context is unique in this regard, and requires some strategic understanding of your audience: what they’re reading and what they want to be reading.

-At Ivy Eyes Editing, we have read thousands of admissions essays and established a solid calibration for what makes an admissions essay extraordinary.
+At Ivy Eyes Editing, we have read thousands of college admissions essays and established a solid calibration for what makes an admissions essay extraordinary.
 So, what are the 5 biggest mistakes that we see applicants routinely make?

 1. A lack of authenticity.
 Most applicants obtusely write what the AdCom (Admissions Committee) wants to hear (“winning the swim meet was amazing—I’m so proud I won!”) rather than the more difficult, reflective alternative (“winning the swim meet was amazing but surprisingly difficult—my swim career was over”).
 Authenticity makes you you, it makes you a stronger community member, and it makes you likeable.
 Keep it authentic!